iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.mdlive.mobile 4 reviews"/>
 </p>

+> The ability to talk to someone without leaving home is amazing, especially when you have anxiety.
+The quality of the video was good.
+I just wish that there is a simple way to upload documents.
+Also the Dropbox for issues needs to be updated to have all all illnesses and mental health listed.<br> :date: __2021-04-01 15:01:25__

+> Very pleased with the therapist<br> :date: __2021-04-01 02:52:17__

+> It was fast and just what I needed while out of town.
+Sound quality was low.<br> :date: __2021-03-31 16:52:35__

+> There when you need them.<br> :date: __2021-03-30 19:43:15__

 > It is fast and works great!
 There are some issues at times but it worked today!<br> :date: __2021-03-23 17:37:17__